ninenox-dev/WebFaceDetectCheckIn/README.md

 ### Description

+1. Insert your model in project.
-Change your model : file camera.py line 33 -> demo_clf = load('ann-age-gender-v1.ml')  # Your model for detect your face.
+2. Change your model : file camera.py line 33 -> demo_clf = load('ann-age-gender-v1.ml')  # Your model for detect your face.

 ### Credits
 Most of the code credits to Miguel Grinberg, except that I made a small tweak.
 Thanks!